mph-/lcapy/doc/schematics.rst

 Attributes
 ==========

 There are component attributes, node attributes, and schematic attributes.
+The precedence (highest to lowest) is:

+1. node attributes
+2. attributes specified as keyword arguments to the `draw()` method that are not `None`
+3. component attributes
+4. schematic attributes
+5. default attributes

 Component attributes
 --------------------